top of page

 and go to the Saraswati Mandir temple in Thanjavur and

-visit the main temple where most of the Nadi leaves are still kept
+visit the main temple, where most of the Nadi leaves are still kept

 in an ancient library.